 Baltimore Ravens Game Schedule & Tickets

-Come see the Ravens play at state-of-the-art M&T Bank Stadium located at the south point of Camden Yards.
-Easily accessible from I-95, it offers a splendid view of the Baltimore skyline, features premier video screens in both end zones and is within walking distance of Baltimore's famous Inner Harbor.
-Find out about Ravens tickets availability and check the playing schedule so you don't miss out on an opportunity to get in on the purple and black tradition.
+See the Ravens play at the state-of-the-art M&T Bank Stadium located at the south point of Camden Yards.
+Easily accessible from I-95, it offers an amazing view of the Baltimore skyline, features premier video screens in both end zones and is within walking distance of Baltimore's famous Inner Harbor.

 The Road to the Ravens Began with the Baltimore Colts

-Baltimore's first pro-football team was the Baltimore Colts.
-The blue-and-white-clad Colts played at Memorial Stadium from 1953 to 1983, coached by famous figures such as two-time winner of the Coach of the Year award, Don Shula (1963-1969), and 1975 Coach of the Year, Ted Marchibroda (1975-1979).
+Football fanatics will know that Baltimore's first pro-football team was the Baltimore Colts.
+The blue and white clad Colts played at Memorial Stadium from 1953 to 1983, coached by famous figures including two-time winner of the Coach of the Year Award, Don Shula (1963-1969) and 1975 Coach of the Year, Ted Marchibroda (1975-1979).
 Johnny Unitas, one of the most famous quarterbacks in the history of football, played for the Colts from 1956 to 1972.

 The Baltimore Colts made two Super Bowl appearances.
 In 1968, the Colts lost Super Bowl III to the New York Jets, but in 1970, won Super Bowl V against the Dallas Cowboys.